Awards

 Planning Achievement

-Provides individual recognition for leadership in the profession, enriching a community's quality of life, and the lifetime achievement and President's awards.
+Provides individual recognition for leadership in the profession, enriching the quality of life for a community, and the lifetime achievement and President's awards.
 Learn more about the Planning Achievement Award for:

 Enriching a Community's Quality of Life in Honor of Francis P. Keevers